Small Business 101

 - Plan assets may be creditor protected.

-Group Retirement Savings Plan (Group RSP)
+Group Registered Retirement Savings Plan (Group RRSP)

-What is a Group RSP?
+What is a Group RRSP?

-Why establish a Group RSP?
+Why establish a Group RRSP?

 Plan sponsor’s responsibilities

-- Establish a Group RSP for employees.
+- Establish a Group RRSP for employees.

-- Introduce the Group RSP to employees.
+- Introduce the Group RRSP to employees.

-- Maintain payroll deductions for the plan.
+- Maintain and remit payroll deductions for the plan.

 Benefits of working with an approved service provider: